 Practice: the New Zealand Corrections Journal is a ‘Plain Language’ publication.
 Writing should be clear, concise, and avoid jargon or technical language.

 We appreciate that authors may be at varying levels of familiarity with professional journal writing and for those less used to this style, we hope this won’t be a barrier to approaching us.
-We are always available to talk through ideas and to discuss how best to present your information.
+We’re always available to talk through ideas and to discuss how best to present your information

 Where possible, articles for submission should include an executive summary, followed by an introduction.
 The body of the article should have clear subject headings, followed by references (see note below).

 All authors should also send a brief biography (approx 50 – 100 words).

 Please keep notes to a minimum and follow APA (American Psychological Association) standard referencing format (http://www.library.cornell.edu/resrch/citmanage/apa offers a quick guide).
 References should only include publications directly referred to in the text and not be a complete review of the literature (unless that is the purpose of the article).